Breakfast clubs, afterschool clubs and holiday playschemes

 Holiday clubs offer childcare during the school holidays

-Hours of operation vary; some are open throughout the holidays, some are only part-time, and some offer half-days.
+Hours of operation vary.
+Some centres are open throughout the holidays, whereas others offer part-time or half-days.

 They're generally open to children aged 4 to 12, although some cater for older children too.
 They are usually run in schools or leisure centres.